bualuk/cisc187-assignments/lab13-rational/README.md

 Default the numerator to 0 and the denominator to 1.

-Provide functions `numerator` and `denominator` that return the parts of a Rational.
+Provide functions `numerator` and `denominator` that return the parts of a rational.

-### 4. Rational constructors
+### 3. rational constructors
 Create a two argument constructor.
 Make the denominator default value = 1.

-This constructor must reduce the numerator and denominator arguments using the `gcd` function.

-The constructor should also enforce the constraint that an Integral type is required.
+The constructor should enforce the constraint that an Integral type is required.
 Consider using